boppreh/listregex/README.md

-# objregex
+# listregex

-`objregex` implements the same functions as Python's stdlib `re` module, but instead of operating only on strings, it operates on lists of arbitrary objects.
+`listregex` implements the same functions as Python's stdlib `re` module, but instead of operating only on strings, it operates on lists of arbitrary objects.

 Currently uses a naive regex engine, with greedy operators and backtracking.